hybridsjs/hybrids/docs/store/usage.md

 });
 ```

 The above example uses a singleton memory-based model, so the data is available instantly.
-The `count` property can be returned directly inside of the host property definition.
-Even the `count` property of the host does not rely on other properties, the `render` property will be notified when the current value of the `GlobalState` changes (keep in mind that this approach creates a global state object, which is shared between all of the component instances).
+The `count` property can be returned directly inside the host property definition.
+Even though the `count` property of the host does not rely on other properties, the `render` property will be notified when the current value of `GlobalState` changes (keep in mind that this approach creates a global state object, which is shared between all of the component instances).

 ### `store.set`

 The `store.set()` method can create a new instance or update an existing model.
-According to the mode, the first argument should be a model definition or a model instance.
+Depending on the mode, the first argument should be a model definition or a model instance.

 The set method always returns a promise regardless of the type of data source.
 The model values are updated within the next microtask.
 However, the current state of the model instance will be updated instantly.
-After calling the set method the `store.pending()` guard will return a truthy value (a promise instance), up to when the promise is resolved or rejected.
+After calling the set method, the `store.pending()` guard will return a truthy value (a promise instance) until the promise is resolved or rejected.

 #### Create